Solo mothers and homelessness: exploring the links

 The impact of homelessness on children cannot be overstated.
 With frequent school changes and unstable living conditions children are at a greater risk of physical and mental health problems, developmental delays, poor academic achievement, dropping out, abuse, neglect, behavioural issues, socio emotional problems, etc. – with potentially huge costs for society in the longer term.

-Preventing lone mothers’ homelessness is about addressing the structural barriers to women’s economic empowerment, beginning with the issue of the inequitable distribution of unpaid care work and the challenges of combining paid and unpaid work – which are particularly acute for lone mothers.
+Preventing single mothers’ homelessness is about addressing the structural barriers to women’s economic empowerment, beginning with the issue of the inequitable distribution of unpaid care work and the challenges of combining paid and unpaid work – which are particularly acute for solo mothers.

 Vital support policies must include: